JoinCODED/flutter_m2_intro_to_widgets/02_Calculator_UI/04_Creating_variables.md

 - The code will get bigger as the project gets bigger.
 - A big and unorganized code requires more time and effort when it comes to fixing tiny or big bugs.

-Storing the repetitive code in a variable allows you to clean, organize, and understand the code when you get back to it after a long time, because God knows what you had written.
+Storing the repetitive code in a variable allows you to clean, organize, and understand the code when you get back to it after a long time, you will forget what you wrote and it will not make sense to you.

 Now, let's move to the next step and start cleaning the code a bit.

-1. Create a variable named `greenTextStyle` and give it the value of the styling object that you are going to reuse for most of the buttons. just like the code below:
+1. Create a variable named `greenTextStyle` and give it the value of the styling object that you are going to reuse for most of the buttons, just like the code below:

 ```dart